 Make the cream cheese mousse: Beat the cream cheese and sugar together until smooth.
 Whisk the mixture until light and fluffy.
-In a separate bowl, whip the cream cheese to soft peaks.
+In a separate bowl, whip the cream to soft peaks.
 Fold in the whipped cream into the cream cheese mixture in three batches, taking care not to deflate the whipped cream.
 Transfer mixture into a piping tip fitted with a large round tip.

 Assemble the tart: Fill the baked and cooled tart shells until just shy of the brim with the prepared and chilled passionfruit curd.
 Try not to go overboard (been there, done that, don’t recommend).
 Arrange a ring of blueberries on the inner circumference of the tart.

 Pipe a tall mound of the cream cheese mixture onto the center of the tart.
 This might disrupt the passionfruit curd and cause it to flow over the brim of the tart, which is why you need to avoid overfilling the tart.
 Stud blueberries into the cream, starting from the bottom and working your way up.
 Sift icing sugar over the tops et voilà.